-Pro Wrestling Weekend News Report (December 15, 2024) - Don Tony And Kevin Castle Show
+Pro Wrestling Weekend News Report (December 15, 2024)

 - Programming Note: Don Tony And Kevin Castle Christmas 2024 Special Episode streaming live Sunday, December 22, 2024 on YouTube (No Sit-Down episode 12/15/24)

-CLICK HERE for the YOUTUBE VERSION of WRESTLING DAILY NEWS REPORT (12/14/24) **AVAILABLE AFTER 2PM ET**
+CLICK HERE for the YOUTUBE VERSION of WRESTLING DAILY NEWS REPORT (12/15/24) **AVAILABLE FOR EVERYONE THIS WEEK!**

 CLICK HERE to access previous episodes for all Don Tony and Kevin Castle Show public content